 There are a number of federal laws, executive orders, and federal policies that apply to projects and activities receiving federal financial assistance, regardless of whether the federal laws authorizing the assistance make them applicable.
 These federal authorities are referred to as cross-cutting authorities or cross-cutters.
-All cross-cutters apply to Equivalency projects, which is all emerging contaminant projects.
+All cross-cutters apply to Equivalency projects, and all emerging contaminant projects are equivalency projects.